ombulabs/blog/_posts/2019-04-03-processing-a-csv-file-in-batch-with-sidekiq.markdown

 This job is retrieving the batch created during the upload and keeping track of the batch status by setting it as "Processing".

-At [Ombu Labs](https://www.ombulabs.com/) we like to use the [Service Objects Pattern](https://www.toptal.com/ruby-on-rails/rails-service-objects-tutorial), so let's extract the logic to schedule all the other jobs to the `BatchProcessor` class:
+At [OmbuLabs](https://www.ombulabs.com/) we like to use the [Service Objects Pattern](https://www.toptal.com/ruby-on-rails/rails-service-objects-tutorial), so let's extract the logic to schedule all the other jobs to the `BatchProcessor` class:

 ```ruby
 class BatchProcessor